Stripo is a platform that allows you to build engaging, high-quality emails of any complexity in no time, with no coding skills.

 Every stripe might have its type: Header, Content, Footer, Info area.
 You can set it manually in the "Message area" settings.

 Using different types of stripes can be helpful for advanced adjustments.

-Highlighting the stripe and its content with color is especially useful when you want to draw users’ attention to a certain email element;
+also, highlight the stripe; here, you can set its content with a color.
+This is especially useful when you want to draw users’ attention to a certain email element;

 Please note: Some email clients, like Outlook, may not display a background image.
 Therefore, we recommend that you set a background color for the entire email as a fallback.
 The color should be close to the color of the background image.

 Sometimes we need to highlight certain words or entire sentences to emphasize the importance of information or just visually separate email sections.